qnguyenhuy1999/group-chat/README.md

 Api App: https://group-chat-app-codersx.herokuapp.com/

 ### Error
-- Must be login 2 times to can login into app
+- If you are new user, you must be login 2 times to can login into app.